reverse-phone-lookup/.github/profile/README.md

 # Phone Number Tracker

 Phone Number Tracker can be used to perform a completely free reverse phone lookup for any Indian or US phone number.
 Simply enter the phone number in the form below and click the search button to get the owner's full name and more details.
-No registration or credit card required to get the owner's full name.
+Firm registration and API setup is required to get the owner's full name.
 We are 100% non-corporate and non-negotiable.
 We guarantee you that you will not find a more accurate phone number lookup service.

 Visit the website for more details and demo: Developers can get the telecom operator and some other details by the code given below.